-Getting enough protein is very important for building bones and muscle, as well as maintaining good overall health.
+Eggs are a great source of high quality protein, which is important for building bones and muscle, as well as for your overall health.

 But how much protein can you expect to get from eggs?